-- Use SAU0 channels 0 and 1 as UART. - Use the P12/TxD0 pin and the P11/RxD0 pin for data output and data input, respectively. - The data length is 8 bits. - Set the data transfer direction to LSB first. - Use even parity as the parity setting. - Set the receive data level to standard. - Set the transfer rate to 9600 bps. - Use reception end interrupt (INTSR0), transmission end interrupt (INTST0), and error interrupt (INTSRE0). - Set the interrupt priority orders of INTSR0, INTST0, and INTSRE0 to low priority. - (2) After the system is made to enter a UART communication wait state by using the serial channel start register, a HALT instruction is executed.
+- Use SAU0 channels 0 and 1 as UART. - Use the P51/TxD0 pin and the P50/RxD0 pin for data output and data input, respectively. - The data length is 8 bits. - Set the data transfer direction to LSB first. - Use even parity as the parity setting. - Set the receive data level to standard. - Set the transfer rate to 9600 bps. - Use reception end interrupt (INTSR0), transmission end interrupt (INTST0), and error interrupt (INTSRE0). - Select interrupt priority level 2 or 1 for INTSR0 and for INTSRE0.
+Select the low interrupt priority level (level 3) for INTST0. - (2) After the system is made to enter a UART communication wait state by using the serial channel start register, a HALT instruction is executed.
 Processing is performed in response to reception end interrupt (INTSR0) and error interrupt (INTSRE0). - When an INTSR0 occurs, the received data is taken in and the data corresponding to the received data is transmitted.
 When an INTSRE0 occurs, error handling is performed to transmit the data corresponding to the error. - After data transmission, a HALT instruction is executed again to wait for reception end interrupt (INTSR0) and error interrupt (INTSRE0).